linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Merrill Coercive Exchange.md

 (1) Capital expenditures for three and nine months ended Dec.
 31, 2001 are estimated.
 NM = Not meaningful.
 Sources: Company reports; Merrill Lynch.

 Size proves to provide operational strength.
 Both gross and EBITDA margins improved on a sequential and year-over-year basis.
-Gross margin per adjusted claim jumped to  \$0.93 in the third fiscal 2002 quarter from\$ 0.80 in the same period a year ago.
+Gross margin per adjusted claim jumped to \$0.93 in the third fiscal 2002 quarter from \$0.80 in the same period a year ago.
 EBITDA per adjusted claim increase 17.4% to \$0.62.

 Although these measures are below that of Express Scripts and Caremark Rx, continued benefits from the company's sheer size may provide additional room for improvement.